mhmunem/Grocery-Comparison-App/client/README.md

-# Grocery Price Comparison - cilent Setup
+# Grocery Price Comparison - client Setup

-This README provides instructions for setting up the cilent using Ionic React and Capacitor.
+This README provides instructions for setting up the client using Ionic React and Capacitor.

 ## Project Structure